Your home phone connects differently depending on the type of nbn technology you have.

 3. Hybrid Fibre Coaxial (HFC)

-If you have HFC nbn service, you plug your home phone directly into the nbn connection box.
-Your modem plugs into the wall plate that the nbn co technician installs along with the nbn connection box.
+If you have HFC nbn service, you plug your home phone directly into the green port on your Telstra modem.
+Your modem plugs into the nbn Connection Box that the nbn co technician installs.

 4. Fixed Wireless